-&lt;sup>8 Further in the text, for simplicity, forecasts of the different models can be identified by the following abbreviations: AR- autoregressive model, VAR-combination of bivariate VARs, FAVAR-FAVAR model, ECM - ECM model, BVAR- BVAR model for the RFPI, 3BVAR and 4BVAR are BVAR models for core CPI with three and four components, CARMA- set of ARMA models, IR- official forecasts of the NBU, CMB-combined forecast of different models using equal weights.
+8 Further in the text, for simplicity, forecasts of the different models can be identified by the following abbreviations: AR- autoregressive model, VAR-combination of bivariate VARs, FAVAR- FAVAR model, ECM - ECM model, BVAR- BVAR model for the RFPI, 3BVAR and 4BVAR are BVAR models for core CPI with three and four components, CARMA- set of ARMA models, IR- official forecasts of the NBU, CMB-combined forecast of different models using equal weights.
+9 The Inflation Report reflects the opinion of the NBU as to the current and future economic state of Ukraine, with a focus on inflationary developments, which form the basis of monetary policy decision-making.
+The Inflation Report is published quarterly in accordance with the forecast periodicity.

-The Inflation Report reflects the opinion of the NBU as to the current and future economic state of Ukraine, with a focus on inflationary developments, which that for most of the RFPI components, the best performing individual model differs, and the AR benchmark model is beaten in the majority of cases.
+that for most of the RFPI components, the best performing individual model differs, and the AR benchmark model is beaten in the majority of cases.